Persona 3: Tartarus and combat

-Tartarus is the game's main dungeon, which can be visited during the evening, provided the conditions allow it (e.g. the absence of some characters may prevent the player from visiting Tartarus that night).
-The player may order the other party members to split up to explore the area, or automatically attack Shadows on sight.
-Players will eventually come across boss floors, in which the player must defeat powerful Shadows to continue their progress.
+Tartarus is the game's main dungeon, which can be visited during the evening if the conditions allow it; for example, the absence of some characters can prevent the player from visiting Tartarus that night.
+The player may order the other party members to split up to explore the area or automatically attack Shadows on sight.
+Players will eventually encounter boss floors, in which they must defeat powerful Shadows to continue progressing.
 Additionally, certain floors halt further progress through the tower until the story progresses.
-Occasionally, innocent civilians will wander into Tartarus, winding up on certain floors.
-Rescuing these civilians safely before a full moon appears grants bonus rewards obtained from the police station.
-Spending too much time in Tartarus may cause characters to become "Tired" or "Sick," which can affect their performance during battle.
-Additionally, if the protagonist becomes Tired or Sick, some activities, such as studying at night, may be hampered.
-Players can recover their status by taking certain items, visiting the infirmary, or going to bed early.
+Occasionally, civilians will wander into Tartarus and wind up on certain floors; rescuing them safely before a full moon appears grants bonus rewards.
+Spending too much time in Tartarus can cause characters to become "Tired" or "Sick," which can affect their performance in combat; certain activities, such as studying at night, may be hindered if the protagonist is afflicted with this status.
+Players can recover by taking certain items, visiting the infirmary, or going to bed early.

-Battle occurs when the player comes into contact with a Shadow roaming the floor, with the battle party consisting of whoever is nearby.
+Battle occurs when the player comes into contact with a Shadow, with the battle party consisting of whoever is nearby.
 Attacking the Shadow without being noticed will give the player an advantage, whilst the enemy gains an advantage if the player is attacked first.
-Battles use the "Press Turn" system, in which both allies and enemies take turns to attack using weapons, items, or Persona abilities.
-Using the Tactics option, the player can assign specific battle AI to each party member (in Persona 3 Portable, they may also choose to issue direct commands).
-Offensive attacks are divided into three physical types; Strike, Slash, and Pierce, and six elements; Fire, Ice, Electricity, Wind, Light, and Dark, attributes of which both Personas and Shadows may possess strengths and weaknesses against.
-Physical abilities use up HP whilst elemental and support magic use SP.
-By exploiting an enemy's weakness or performing a critical attack, characters can knock the opponent down, granting that character an extra turn.
-However, enemies can also take advantage of an ally's weakness to gain an additional turn.
-If the player manages to knock all opponents down, they may be granted the opportunity to perform an All-Out Attack, in which all able party members assault the enemies for massive damage.
-Allies who lose all of their HP can be revived using revival items and abilities, but the game will end if the protagonist loses all of their HP.
+Battles use the "Press Turn" system, in which allies and enemies take turns to attack using weapons, items, or Persona abilities.
+Using the Tactics option, the player can assign specific battle AI to each party member; in Persona 3 Portable, they may also choose to issue direct commands.
+Offensive attacks are divided into three physical types and six elements, attributes of which both Personas and Shadows may possess strengths and weaknesses against.
+Physical abilities cost HP and elemental and support magic cost SP.
+By exploiting an enemy's weakness or performing a critical attack, a character can knock them down to gain an extra turn, which enemies can also do against party members.
+If the player manages to knock all opponents down, they may be granted the opportunity to perform an All-Out Attack, in which all able party members attack the enemies for massive damage.
+When a battle is won, players gain experience points that are divided amongst the party members.
+Earning enough experience allows Personas to increase in level, granting improved stats and new abilities.